MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 There are a few server restrictions for sampling profiling to be aware of:

 - The maximum duration of a sampling session is 10 minutes.
-This is a configurable server setting.
 - The number of stack frame entries is limited to 2000.
-This is a configurable server setting.

 ### Performance profiling in Business Central